front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 ### Schema (key `schema`, optional)

-It represents the definition of the fields that will appear in the global configuration object if the configuration provider is registered.
+It's a function returning an object representing the definition of the fields that will appear in the global configuration object if the configuration provider is registered.
 It can define things like field formats, default values or environment variables.

 The schema definition is based on [convict](https://github.com/mozilla/node-convict), a library developed by Mozilla to validate configurations.
 For a single field, the schema will have these keys: